Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Introduction

-Detecting objects in 2D images and estimate their 3D pose, as shown in Fig.\,\ref{fig:teaser}, is extremely useful for tasks such as 3D scene understanding, augmented reality and robot manipulation.
+\IEEEPARstart{D}{etecting} objects in 2D images and estimating their 3D pose, as shown in Figure~\ref{fig:teaser}, is extremely useful for applications such as 3D scene understanding, augmented reality and robot manipulation.
 With the emergence of large databases annotated with object bounding boxes and viewpoints, deep-learning-based methods have achieved very good results on both tasks.
-However these methods, that rely on rich labeled data, usually fail to generalize to \emph{novel} object categories when only a few annotated samples are available.
-Transferring the knowledge learned from large base categories with abundant annotated images to novel categories with scarce annotated samples is a \emph{few-shot learning} problem.
+However these methods, because they rely on rich labeled data, usually fail to generalize to \emph{novel} object categories when only a few annotated samples are available.
+Additionally, creating 3D annotations is tedious and requires a large amount of expert effort, which slows down the applications of these methods to new objects. \emph{Few-shot learning}, \ie, being able to transfer the knowledge learned from large base categories with abundant annotated images to novel categories with scarce annotated samples is therefore highly desirable in this context.

-To address few-shot detection, some approaches simultaneously tackle few-shot classification and few-shot localization by disentangling the learning of category-agnostic and category-specific network parameters~\cite{MetaDet2019}.
-Others attach a reweighting module to existing object detection networks~\cite{YOLO-FS2019,metarcnn2019}.
-Though these methods have made significant progress, current few-shot detection evaluation protocols suffer from statistical unreliability and the prediction depends heavily on the choice of support data, which makes direct comparison difficult~\cite{wang2020few}.